wwarthen/RomWBW/Source/Doc/Architecture.md

 Note that it is frequently impossible to tell if a system is capable of dynamic speed changes.
 This function makes the changes blindly.
 You can specify 0xFF for either of the wait state settings to have them left alone.
+If an attempt is made to change the speed of a system that is definitely incapable of doing so, then an error result is returned.

-In the case of the Z180, the SIO port buad rate is derived from the CPU speed.
-So, when the speed is changed the baud rate will change.
+Some peripherals are dependant on the CPU speed.
+For example, the Z180 ASCI baud rate and system timer are derived from the CPU speed.
+The Set CPU Speed function will attempt to adjust these peripherals for correct operation after modifying the CPU speed.
+However, in some cases this may not be possible.
+The baud rate of ASCI ports have a limited set of divisors.
+If there is no satisfactory divisor to retain the existing baud rate under the new CPU speed, then the baud rate of the ASCI port(s) will be affected.

 ### Function 0xFA -- System Peek (SYSPEEK)